timmcginley/41934/Schedule/04/README.md

 ### BPMN Example exercise
 We will hand out some example use cases.
 Discuss in your groups the following based on the use case you have.
 * Who is the use case for?
+* What stage would the use case happen at?
+* What stage in Advanced Building Design would this be?
 * What disciplinary (non BIM) expertise would you need to use to solve the use case?
 * What IFC concepts would be needed in this use case?
 * What disciplinary analysis does it require?